Skip to content

 Key fields:

-• isRelease: true if HEAD commit matches the version tag — controls whether Docker Hub gets :{version} tag (and :latest for stable releases, i.e. versions without a - suffix)
+• isRelease: true if HEAD commit matches the version tag — controls whether Docker Hub gets :{version} + :preview tags (and :latest for stable releases, i.e. versions without a - suffix)

 • isMint: true if the working tree is clean (no uncommitted changes) — release.sh warns if dirty